rivue/Gamified-Study-Tool/README.md

     MVP CLEANUP LIST:
         - ascendence --> rivue (everywhere on the site and in the file system)
-            - create email for product and modify email_templates
+            - pretty much done, just need to create email for product and modify email_templates
         - go through TODOs
         - figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever

-        - remove clicks and likes from a course, and Created at, and triple dots in "My Courses" tab
+        - remove clicks and likes from a course, and created at, and triple dots in "My Courses" tab

-        - weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy
         - error handling, and lots of it (how to handle failed document generation, other errors, etc...)
             - error handling for not finding any context when loading stone names in library?
             - ask chatgpt for what to do idk